-Westcot Apricot is a medium-sized tree that is typically grown for its edible qualities.
-It produces yellow round fruit (technically 'drupes') with a red blush and yellow flesh which are usually ready for picking in late summer.
+Scout Apricot is a medium-sized tree that is typically grown for its edible qualities.
+It produces yellow round fruit (technically 'drupes') with gold overtones and orange flesh which are usually ready for picking in late summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a firm texture.